loredeluca/ExifViewer/README.md

 # ImageExif-Viewer
-This software uses PyQt5 to implement a simple JPEG Image and EXIF viewer.
+This software uses PyQt5 to implement a JPEG Image and EXIF viewer.
 It has the following characteristics:
 - **View multiple images**: allow the user to add/remove more than one image from a file selector with controls for switching to next/previous image in the list.
 - **Visualization of images**: your JPEG images can be scaled to have a maximum dimension (height or width) of 512 pixels.
 - **Visualization of image EXIF data**: the table next to the image list all EXIF tags encoded in the JPEG file and provides a scrolling widget to view them all.